XthemeOrg/SWI/README.md

 ## Support

-If you need support please come talk to me on /server -m irc.IRC4Fun.net in #SWI however before doing that make sure you read this file, at least twice.
-You can also find me on AthemeNet (irc.atheme.org) in #SWI
+If you need support please come talk to me on irc.IRC4Fun.net in #SWI however before doing that make sure you read this file, at least twice.
+You can also find me on Freenode (chat.freenode.net) in ##SWI

 - - -